War Games (Space: 1999)

-"War Games" is the fourth episode of the first series of Space: 1999.
+"War Games" is the tenth episode of the first series of Space: 1999.
 The screenplay was written by Christopher Penfold; the director was Charles Crichton.
 The final shooting script is dated 15 October 1974.
 Live-action filming took place Thursday 24 October 1974 through Thursday 7 November 1974.

 Plot

 As the Moon passes through a star system, Alpha's sensors detect a habitable planet supporting an advanced civilisation.
 Three spacecraft are launched towards the Moon.
 Inexplicably, they are Mark IX Hawks – fighter craft developed on Earth.
 Declaring battle stations, Commander Koenig launches combat Eagles led by Captain Carter.
 Though outmanoeuvred, the Eagles shoot down the Hawks.

 More Hawks arrive.
 Koenig activates another Eagle squadron but the Eagles are destroyed on their launchpads.
 Alpha takes heavy damage and a number of occupants, including Dr Mathias, are killed in explosive decompressions.
 Following the Hawks is a bomber.
 Carter, piloting the only surviving Eagle, manages to destroy the bomber and the explosion takes all the surviving Hawks with it.

 Alpha is in ruins with over 100 casualties and only a few days' emergency power.
 With the next star system months away, the Alphans' only hope is to seek asylum on the planet that attacked them.
 Koenig and Dr Russell take an unarmed Eagle down to one of the cities to negotiate with the inhabitants: humanoids with enlarged crania, who are seated within transparent columns.
 Koenig condemns the aliens' hostility, but the aliens tell him that they view humanity as a threat.
 Desperate, Koenig begins destroying the surroundings but is shot dead.

 Russell suddenly finds herself seated in one of the column-habitats, her mind at peace.
 Telling her that their species has evolved beyond fear, the aliens offer her the power to make Koenig live again.
 Koenig is resurrected and tries to free Russell, but is repelled by an energy barrier.
 Taking off in the Eagle, he rendezvouses with Carter in space and the two set off back to the planet in a combat Eagle.
 However, they collide with an energy field and the ship disintegrates.
 Both eject but Carter's visor smashes, killing him.
 Koenig is left adrift.